Chapter 7 : Halted

 "That's because you don't read the paper," I murmured, not caring particularly much if I was being offensive.
 "These weird..."
 I searched for the right word.
 "Occurrences have been going on since long before May.
 They've just been scattered, and have all seemed unrelated."

 Lily shifted her position on the bench beside me.
 She looked confused.
-"Who are they targeting?"
-She inquired.
-"And who's 'they'?"
+"Who's 'they'?"

 "Well, clearly even the Ministry doesn't know that," I replied, motioning towards the article.
 "They haven't found traceable evidence to anyone involved in any of this."